Dual Optimistic Ascent (PI Control) is the Augmented Lagrangian Method in Disguise: Conclusion

 \section{Conclusion}

-In this paper, we establish that dual optimistic ascent (PI control) on the Lagrangian is the Augmented Lagrangian method in disguise.
-This equivalence bridges a crucial gap between theory and practice by transferring the formal guarantees of the ALM—including local linear convergence to all strict, regular constrained minimizers—to the widely used dual optimistic ascent method.
-Furthermore, our work provides a principled interpretation of the optimism parameter $\omega$, reframing it from a heuristic knob into a formal trade-off between solution accessibility and numerical conditioning.
+In this paper, we establish that dual optimistic ascent (PI control) on the Lagrangian is, in fact, the Augmented Lagrangian method in disguise.
+This equivalence bridges a gap between theory and practice: it allows us to transfer the formal guarantees of the ALM to the widely used dual optimistic ascent method.
+Furthermore, our work provides a principled interpretation of the optimism hyperparameter $\omega$, reframing it from a heuristic knob into a formal regulator of the trade-off between solution accessibility and numerical conditioning.

-Despite our findings, we stress that the Augmented Lagrangian method remains a more principled framework for constrained deep learning.
-Our results apply when using single-step, first-order methods to minimize the Lagrangian; beyond this setting, dual optimistic ascent is not guaranteed to recover all local solutions to constrained problems.
+Crucially, our analysis also delineates the boundaries of dual optimistic ascent.
+We show that it is theoretically well-founded \textit{only} in the single-step, first-order regime common in deep learning.
+Once one departs from this regime—for instance, by employing multi-step primal updates or second-order optimizers—the equivalence vanishes.
+In such cases, there is no guarantee that dual optimism will recover all local constrained solutions, and the explicit Augmented Lagrangian method remains the superior, principled framework.

-A natural direction for future work is to explore whether similar principles can be applied to optimistic methods in general min–max games, providing deeper insight into optimization in modern deep learning.
-In addition, this connection opens the door to transferring hyperparameter tuning techniques between proportional gains in control theory and penalty coefficients in constrained optimization.
+A natural direction for future work is to explore whether similar principles apply to optimistic methods in general min–max games, potentially offering new insights into the stabilization of GANs and other adversarial formulations.
+Additionally, the connection established here opens the door to transferring hyperparameter tuning techniques from control theory (PI gains) to constrained optimization (penalty schedules), promising more robust automated tuning strategies.